NL-AMS-DSPC/terraform-provider-dspc/docs/index.md

 ### Optional

 - `api_key` (String, Sensitive) API key for authentication with DSPC API.
 Required - can be set via provider config or DSPC_API_KEY environment variable.
 - `endpoint` (String) The endpoint URL for the DSPC VM Deployer API.
-Defaults to 'http://localhost:8080'.
+Required - can be set via provider config or DSPC_ENDPOINT environment variable.
 - `timeout` (Number) The timeout in seconds for API requests.
 Defaults to 30.